epics-containers/epics-containers.github.io/docs/user/how-to/useful_k8s.rst

 Raspberry Pi3 and Pi4 can run the k3s server.
 The more memory installed the better.

-We have not worked out how to run the client tools kubectl and helm on the Pi as yet.
-You can run these on a separate linux or Windows workstation.
-There are arm64 versions of helm and kubectl so we expect that the `64bit Raspberry Pi OS`_ would be able to run these, but this is untested.
+NOTE: the developer container is not supported on the Raspberry Pi yet, so you can run the k3s server on the Pi, but you will need to run the client tools on a separate linux or Windows workstation.
+ALSO: you would need to compile IOC containers for the arm64 architecture.
+TODO: provide documentation on how to do this.

 For a Raspberry Pi you need a couple of extra settings to get K3S running::